Topdog/Underdog

-Topdog/Underdog is a play by American playwright Suzan-Lori Parks which premiered in 2001 off-Broadway in New York City.
+Topdog/Underdog is a play by American playwright Suzan-Lori Parks that premiered in 2001 off-Broadway in New York City.
 The next year it opened on Broadway, at the Ambassador Theatre, where it played for several months.
 In 2002, Parks received the Pulitzer Prize for Drama and the Outer Critics Circle Award for the play; it received other awards for the director and cast.
+In 2023, it won the Tony Award for Best Revival of a Play.